Celebrating National Recovery Month

 Turn to BHG for Recovery Support

-As we observe National Recovery Month, we invite you to take that important first step.
-If you or someone you know needs help, don’t hesitate.
-Call 844.535.7291 or find a BHG location near you to begin your path toward a healthier, more fulfilling life.
+As we observe National Recovery Month, we invite you to take that first important first step if you or someone you know needs help.
+Don’t wait.
+Call 844-535-7291 or find a BHG location near you to begin your journey to recovery.